Why get the Mental Health Certificate?

 Classes

 Mental Health First Aid (SOC 111): Develop skills to provide initial help to someone developing a mental health or substance abuse problem or crisis.
 Gain knowledge about local community resources supporting unmet social service needs.
-Nationally recognized Mental Health First Aid certification issued upon successful completion.
+Nationally recognized Mental Health First Aid certification is issued upon successful completion.

 Mental Health and Social Service (SOC 113): Develop skills to support those seeking help for mental illness, developmental disabilities, and substance abuse issues.
 Prepares students to gain entry-level positions in mental health and social service agencies.